ifthikhar/GithubTutorials/README.md

 - For cloning the repository present in url like github.
 11. git pull
 - For using the lastest uploaded file in github.

+NOTE:

+The above files are created during the reading process.